-Bullying and Cyberbullying will be treated as deliberate attempt to injure with offenders being suspended a minimum of 4 gamesfor the first offence and possible removal for a second offence.
+Bullying and Cyberbullying will be treated as deliberate attempt to injure with offenders being suspended a minimum of 4 games for the first offence and possible removal for a second offence.
 It is the responsibility of all stakeholders in hockey to promote an environment that supports the physical and mental health of participants,

-EMPHASIS - Goaltender Protection - Goaltenders are not "fair game".
+Goaltender Protection - Goaltenders are not "fair game".
 Coaches are to instruct players on the importance of respecting the safety of goaltenders.
-OWHA officials are being advised to assess appropriate penalties for offences including but not limited to tapping the goalie (before or after whistle), shoving goalie or charging goalie.

-To assist with the positive experience for the 2014-2015 season please note a few of the many areas of emphasis:
+To assist with the positive experience for the 2015-2016 season please note a few of the many areas of emphasis:

 - All participants must be registered with the OWHA and are bound by the OWHA Rules, Regulations, Policies, Procedures, Code of Conduct and Code of Ethics. - OWHA registered participants are only covered by Hockey Canada insurance while participating in OWHA sanctioned activities.
-All on-ice and/or on-bench participants MUST be eligible and registered on an official OWHA roster before participation. - All female hockey teams in Canada must play and practice with no intentional body checking. - For female hockey in Ontario, mouth guards are recommended, but not mandatory - No OWHA team will be permitted to play any female Ontario hockey team that is not registered with the OWHA.
-OWHA registered teams wishing to play against female teams from outside Ontario MUST receive written approval from the OWHA.
+All on-ice and/or on-bench participants MUST be eligible and registered on an official OWHA roster before participation. - All female hockey teams in Canada must play and practice with no intentional body checking.

-- OWHA registered teams are not permitted to play against any "male" team.
-Exceptions may be granted at the discretion of the OWHA Executive Committee. - Team management is responsible and accountable for their team. - Every individual who goes on the ice and/or on the bench with a team at a game or practice MUST be registered with the OWHA.
+- For female hockey in Ontario, mouth guards are recommended, but not mandatory - No OWHA team will be permitted to play any female Ontario hockey team that is not registered with the OWHA.
+OWHA registered teams wishing to play against female teams from outside Ontario MUST receive written approval from the OWHA. - OWHA registered teams are not permitted to play against any "male" team.
+Exceptions may be granted at the discretion of the OWHA Executive Committee. - Team management is responsible and accountable for their team.
+Every individual who goes on the ice and/or on the bench with a - Every individual who goes on the ice and/or on the bench with a team at a game or practice MUST be registered with the OWHA.
 As an example, this includes power skating instructors. - Teams require OWHA Executive Committee approval to participate in a league. - Players from outside Ontario There are important requirements for players who transfer in to Ontario from other provinces and countries.
 These players MUST NOT be allowed on the ice until you are certain the proper approvals and fees are in place. - Speak Out!
 All bench, on-ice and dressing room staff MUST attend a Speak Out Clinics or complete Respect In Sport Online in order to work with an OWHA team.
 The only exception to this is for Senior teams of players over the age of 18 this is a recommendation only. - Vulnerable Sector Search/Criminal Record Checks and screened monitors are required.
 The two-deep rule is important in person as well as on the phone, emails and texting. - Selection and monitoring of coaches and team staff is a priority.
 There is no excuse for violation of the OWHA Code of Conduct and/or the OWHA Code of Ethics. - Bullying, Cyber-bullying and derogatory comments posted on Facebook, blogs and circulated through email are not acceptable and are deemed to be in violation of the OWHA Code of Conduct and Code of Ethics.
-The OWHA takes a strong stance against this dangerous behaviour that is disrespectful to the entire membership of the OWHA. - OWHA Rule ONE (II) (B) Team officials MUST wear properly fastened helmets on ice.
-There will be one warning followed by a 2 game suspension. - Suspensions minimum suspensions MUST be followed.
-Teams, associations, leagues and tournaments do not have the authority to lessen these suspensions.
-All suspendable offences MUST be reported to the OWHA office and respective Regional Director. - Multiple suspensions will not be tolerated.
-Suspendable actions and violations of the OWHA Code of Conduct will not be tolerated. - Permission to Skate are not valid between January 1st and April 14th and from May 31st, to August 15, 2015. - No games may be playd between May 31, 2015 and Aug.
-15, 2015. - PAWSitive The Ontario Women's Hockey Association is an organization built on a foundation of respect and team work.
-The key to its success is the flexibility with a focus on empowerment and providing good people with the tools to do good things for all participants in Ontario and in female hockey.
+The OWHA takes a strong stance against this dangerous behaviour that is disrespectful to the entire membership of the OWHA. - associations, leagues and tournaments do not have the authority to lessen these suspensions.
+All suspendable offences MUST be reported to the OWHA office and respective Regional Director.

+Multiple suspensions will not be tolerated.
+Suspendable actions and